 Capital Ship Management operates under a safety management system in compliance with the IMO's ISM code and certified by Lloyds Register.
-Capital Ship Management's management systems also comply with the quality assurance standard ISO 9001, the environmental management standard ISO 14001 and the Occupational Health & Safety Management System ("OHSAS") 18001, all of which are certified by Lloyd's Register of Shipping.
+Capital Ship Management's management systems also comply with the Quality Assurance Standard ISO 9001, the Environmental Management Standard ISO 14001, the Occupational Health & Safety Management System ("OHSAS") 18001 and the Energy Management Standard 50001, all of which are certified by Lloyd's Register of Shipping.
 Capital Ship Management recently implemented an "Integrated Management System Certification" approved by the Lloyd's Register Group and also adopted "Business Continuity Management" principles in cooperation with Lloyd's Register Group.